 Every employment contract has a notice period.
 This is the amount of time you have to continue in your job after you have informed them you are quitting.
 It is there to give the company time to plan after you leave.
 Generally, the more valuable you are, the lengthier your notice period will be: that is because it can take longer to find and train a person in a highly specialised job.

 Leaving Your First Job on a Good Note

 Whether you enjoyed your employment or not, it is important to leave on a good note in order to have a positive reference for any future role.
 Creating a handover document to help someone pick up things is professional and considered a good practice.
 This can also allow for the news of your resignation to run smoother.
 Keep notes of what you are doing as you work your notice: you might be surprised at the amount of information you have to pass on.
 Add logins, or log-in request details, for any systems you use.
 Give links to training or manuals.
 Put an update together on projects including known issues, deadlines and key stakeholders.

 There is no reason why saying goodbye has to be traumatic if you have followed the suggestions above.
 Good businesses understand that people and conditions change, and we are occasionally faced with enticing chances.
 Once you have established the reason why it is time to move on, having a thorough resignation process - communicating with your boss, writing a resignation letter, respecting the notice period and leaving on a good note - should allow you to have a positive and smooth end to your employment.

 Thinking of Resigning From Your Job?

-Then get in touch with Rutherford to see how we can help you find your next opportunity within compliance, legal, financial crime and cyber security.
+Then get in touch with Rutherford to see how we can help you find your next opportunity in the financial crime, legal, cyber security and compliance recruitment market.